EricBorba/StorageFailurePredictor/README.md

 **Link for the datasets:** [Backblaze HDD Data](https://www.backblaze.com/cloud-storage/resources/hard-drive-test-data#downloadingTheRawTestData)

+## Real traces

+Lattice quantum-chromodynamics (LQCD) and European Centre for Medium-Range Weather Forecasts (ECMWF).
+The former, LQCD, is a prescription for understanding how quarks and gluons interact to give rise to the properties of composite particles such as protons, neutrons, and mesons.
+The latter comprises a time-critical global numerical weather forecast.
+We only considered write requests, as these are the focus of this study.

 ## Repository Structure
 - `notebooks/`: Contains the Jupyter notebooks used in the analysis.